On vertex decomposable simplicial complexes and their Alexander duals: Vertex decomposability and vertex splittable ideals

 \section{Vertex decomposability and vertex splittable ideals}

-As was mentioned in the introduction, in this section we are going to characterize the Stanley-Reisner ideal of the Alexander dual associated to a vertex decomposable simplicial complex.
-To this end, we introduce the concept of vertex splittable ideal.
-Then we present some properties of such ideals such as Betti splitting and having linear quotients and show that a simplicial complex $\Delta$ is vertex decomposable if and only if $I_{\Delta^\vee}$ is a vertex splittable ideal.
-This gives us information about the homological invariants of $I_{\Delta^\vee}$ such as Betti numbers.
-As a corollary we give a recursive formula for $\T{reg}(R/I_{\Delta})$ and $\T{pd}(R/I_{\Delta})$ for a vertex decomposable simplicial complex $\Delta$, which may be useful in turn.
+In this section we study the ideal $I_{\Delta^{\vee}}$ for a vertex decomposable simplicial complex $\Delta$.
+We introduce the concept of a vertex splittable ideal and show that a simplicial complex $\Delta$ is vertex decomposable if and only if $I_{\Delta^\vee}$ is a vertex splittable ideal.
+Also, we prove that vertex splittable ideals have a Betti splitting and have linear quotients.
+This gives us information about some homological invariants of $I_{\Delta^\vee}$ such as Betti numbers.